🧠 Second Brain

 # Functional Programming and Its Relation

 Functional programming represents a specific subset of declarative paradigms.
+Its key is an idempotent approach, in which each function can be restarted without side effects.

 As highlighted in Functional Data Engineering:

-And in the context of Data Orchestration Trends- The Shift From Data Pipelines to Data Products:
+In the context of Data Orchestration Trends- The Shift From Data Pipelines to Data Products:

 The role of abstractions in defining Data Products is pivotal.
 Utilizing higher-level abstractions leads to more explicit and declarative design.